 • Ticket fee costs Php15 per person for a pump boat ride.
 But you can also opt to take the barge ride which you need to inquire the fare at the ticketing booth.

 o If you’re planning to bring your wheels to Olango Island, I recommend making some arrangements with the port and with the carrier in advance.

 o I also suggest contacting the camping site’s contact person (will be mentioned below) if they have some parking spaces.

 • The tricycle fare only costs Php20 per person, or Php120 if you want to hire the entire tricycle for a solo trip.

 • You also have the option to take a habal-habal (motorbike) ride which costs between Php25 to Php30.

 Asinan Eco-Tourism Park is located in Sitio Sabang, Barangay Asinan, Olango Island, Lapu-Lapu City.
-Just in case if you need it, here’s the exact location I’ve got from Google Maps:
+Don’t worry; you can always seek some help from the locals if you feel lost.

 Important things to check out before going to Asinan Eco-Tourism Park:

 • Weather forecast – Everyone wants to have a less worrisome boat ride and beach camping—I bet.